 But that interaction with Jason is something I can’t forget, a deep reminder that as much as we want to be the sun our galaxies revolve around, that’s not how the universe works.
-We are always changing, growing, getting better, getting worse.
+We all change and grow, get better and get worse.

 It’s just that the change is not always laid plain before us.
 One small choice begets another, one small change begets another.
 Without a frame of reference or a guide, we might miss the signposts and just keep on our merry way, changing all the while.

-In that way, decisions don’t come from nothing, and as I trace backward, as I’ve been doing recently to see how I got to a forthcoming choice, as well as thinking about how I got here and where I go, the change becomes more pronounced.
+In that way, decisions don’t come from nothing, and as I trace backward, as I’ve been doing recently to see how I got to a forthcoming choice, and from there, where I might go, the change becomes more pronounced.

 While it hurt then to think how my own changing might have ended our friendship, the friendship likely didn’t falter just because of my newfound penchant for musicals.
 Who’s in our orbit, and who we orbit around, changes.
 We’re all changing all the time, bleached hair and MBAs, and all.